De-register VAT Number

 Processing times can vary depending on:

-The Czech tax authority may ask additional questions before approving the closure of the VAT number.
+The Czech tax authority may request additional information before approving the cancellation of the VAT registration.

 📅 Final VAT Obligations

-- VAT filing obligations generally continue until the Czech tax authority formally confirms the cancellation of the VAT registration.
+VAT filing obligations generally continue until the Czech tax authority formally confirms that the VAT registration has been cancelled.

 Businesses should continue monitoring: